JetBrains/Qodana/topics/inspection-profiles.md

 ## Default profiles

+<link-summary>Out of the box, Qodana provides two predefined profiles hosted on GitHub, namely qodana.starter and qodana.recommended.</link-summary>

-Out of the box, Qodana provides several predefined profiles hosted on [GitHub](https://github.com/JetBrains/qodana-profiles/tree/master/.idea/inspectionProfiles):
+Out of the box, Qodana provides a couple of predefined profiles hosted on [GitHub](https://github.com/JetBrains/qodana-profiles/tree/master/.idea/inspectionProfiles):

 * `qodana.starter` is the default profile and a subset of `qodana.recommended` triggering the [3-phase analysis](#three-phase-analysis)